menandmice/micetro_docs/guides/reference/dns_controller_include.rst

 Men&Mice DNS Server Controller and $INCLUDE Directives
 ========================================================

-BIND supports several extensions to the standard zone file format, known as directives or control statements; all directives start with “$”.
-With one exception, the $TTL directive, Men&Mice Suite doesn’t display these directives in the zone window.
+BIND supports several extensions to the standard zone file format, known as directives or control statements; all directives start with ``$``.
+With one exception, the ``$TTL`` directive, Micetro doesn’t display these directives in the zone window.

-Instead, when directives other than $TTL are present, the Management Console zone window displays an extra button in the button bar, on the right end.
-This button, labeled “Zone control statements”, brings up a window showing all of these statements in raw form.
-Management Console does not allow these statements to be edited; instead, all editing of such statements must be done by editing the zone file directly, on the server.
+Instead, when directives other than ``$TTL`` are present, the Management Console zone window displays an extra button in the button bar, on the right end.
+This button, labeled :guilabel:`Zone control statements`, brings up a window showing all of these statements in raw form.
+The Management Console does not allow these statements to be edited; instead, all editing of such statements must be done by editing the zone file directly, on the server.

 The $INCLUDE directive
 ----------------------